WTO

 Trade measures

 The WTO Trade Monitoring Exercise is a factual, non-legal exercise that provides transparency regarding new trade and trade policy related measures.
-Two Trade Monitoring Reports are circulated every year, in July and December, allowing WTO Members to undertake an interactive peer review at the WTO Headquarters.
-The Reports are developed in close cooperation with WTO Members and cover trade measures implemented in the areas of goods, services and intellectual property.
-They also provide up-to date accounts on other issues, including trade remedies, SPS, TBT and agriculture.
+As from 2024, one Trade Monitoring Report is circulated every year, normally in November, allowing WTO Members to undertake an interactive peer review in the Trade Policy Review Body at the WTO Headquarters.
+The Report is developed in close cooperation with WTO Members and cover trade measures implemented in the areas of goods, services, and intellectual property.
+They also provide up-to date accounts on other issues, including trade remedies, SPS, TBT, agriculture and environment.

 Measures on Goods